emsesp/EMS-ESP32/README.md

 ![Telnet](doc/telnet/telnet_example.PNG)

-If you hit 'q' and Enter, it will toggle verbose logging showing you more detailed messages.
+If you type 'v 2' and Enter, it will toggle verbose logging showing you more detailed messages.
 I use ANSI colors with white text for info messages, green for well formatted telegram packages (which have validated CRC checks), red for corrupt packages and yellow for send responses.

 ![Telnet](doc/telnet/telnet_verbose.PNG)